ITR Filing Deadline Missed? Last chance to claim your tax refund.

 Income from Other Sources in ITR 1 Sahaj Form

-While filing ITR 1 online, you’ll have to disclose all the income from other sources as a total amount.
-As shown in the screenshot below, this disclosure has to be made under tab “Computation of Income & Tax” in the field “B3: Income from Other Sources (Ensure to Fill Sch TDS2)”.
+While e filing ITR 1 online, you’ll have to disclose all the income from other sources as a total amount.
+As shown in the screenshot below, this disclosure has to be made under the tab “Computation of Income & Tax” in the field “B3: Income from Other Sources (Ensure to Fill Sch TDS2)”.

-How to compute the net earnings under the Income from Other Sources?
+How to Compute the Net Earnings Under the Income from Other Sources?

 The net earnings under the head 'Income from Other Sources' in income tax are calculated as follows: